microsoft/typespec/docs/extending-cadl/emitters-basics.md

 # Writing emitters

-Cadl emitters are libraries that use various Cadl compiler APIs to reflect on the cadl compilation and produce generated artifacts.
-The cadl standard library includes an emitter for OpenAPI version 3.0, but odds are good you will want to emit Cadl to another output format.
-In fact, one of Cadl's main benefits is how easy it is to use Cadl as a source of truth for all data shapes, and the ease of writing an emitter is a big part of that story.
+TypeSpec emitters are libraries that use various TypeSpec compiler APIs to reflect on the typespec compilation and produce generated artifacts.
+The typespec standard library includes an emitter for OpenAPI version 3.0, but odds are good you will want to emit TypeSpec to another output format.
+In fact, one of TypeSpec's main benefits is how easy it is to use TypeSpec as a source of truth for all data shapes, and the ease of writing an emitter is a big part of that story.

 ## Getting started

-Cadl emitters are a special kind of Cadl library and so have the same getting started instructions.
-Follow [these steps](#todo) to initialize a cadl library.
+TypeSpec emitters are a special kind of TypeSpec library and so have the same getting started instructions.
+Follow [these steps](#todo) to initialize a typespec library.

 ## $onEmit

-A Cadl emitter exports a function named `$onEmit` from its main entrypoint.
+A TypeSpec emitter exports a function named `$onEmit` from its main entrypoint.
 It receives two arguments:

 - _context_: The current context including the current progfam being compiled
 - _options_: Custom configuration options selected for this emitter